4 Tips for LinkedIn Personal Branding

 • A banner image that summarizes your professional experience and directs people viewing it to the next stage in your conversion pipeline.

-• A headline that spells out your personal USP, and incorporates keywords that your audience is likely to use when browsing LinkedIn.
+• A good headline that spells out your personal USP, and incorporates keywords that your audience is likely to use when browsing LinkedIn.

 • An “About” section that goes into more detail about your background, specialism, and how you’re distinct from other professionals in your space.